arnjwlsn/Grader/README.md

 ####Late Submission

-Lets say you want to take 5% off because of a late submission. `13` will be the students score and the `-5` will be the subtraction of 5% from their score.
-(Note: In order to give a student an extra credit percentage, make the second argument a positive value.)
+Lets say you want to take 5% off because of a late submission.
+The first argument (e.g. `13`) will be the students original point score and the option second argument (e.g. `-5`) will be the percentage value added to thier converted score.
+The offset will be printed out to ensure the user that the offset has been added to the students final grade during the conversion.

+Note: When trying to increase a students score (e.g. extra credit), enter a positive percentage value for the second argument.
+When adding a late penalty to the students score, enter a negative percentage value for the second argument.

 `Student score: 13 -5`

 `Offset: -5%`

 `Grade: 2.042`

+####Example Run

+`> g++ grader.cpp -o grader`

+`> ./grader`

+<sub><sup>*Writen using C++ 99*</sup></sub>